Canon PowerShot D30

 Low light shooters, those seeking more data than location alone, social network photo sharers

-The PowerShot D30 isn't the most feature-packed rugged camera, with basic GPS functionality and no Wi-Fi, but it takes good photos in nearly all situations, including underwater.
-That said, the user experience could use some work and the movie mode is dated.
+The PowerShot D30 isn't the most feature-packed rugged camera, with basic GPS functionality, dated movie mode and no Wi-Fi.
+Importantly though, it takes good photos in nearly all situations, including underwater.

 - 1 2014 Waterproof Camera Roundup

 - 2 Canon PowerShot D30

 - 6 Olympus Tough TG-3